Further promising data seen with Biogen Alzheimer's drug: study

 Biogen shares rose 1.45 percent to close at $289.54.

-(Reporting by Bill Berkrot and Ransdell Pierson; Editing by Jonathan Oatis and David Gregorio)
+(Reporting by Bill Berkrot, Ransdell Pierson and Deena Beasley; Editing by David Gregorio and Will Dunham)